 Extended Producer Responsibility (EPR) fees are implemented in the context of an Extended Producer Responsibility (EPR) scheme.
-EPR fees are levied on obligated industries (typically producers and importers) per product unit, weight, or market share, and are typically collected by the PRO.
+EPR fees are levied on obligated industries (typically producers and importers) per product unit, weight, or market share.
 The main purpose of EPR fees (and hence the basis for their calculation) is to provide funding to cover the costs of establishing and implementing systems for collection, sorting and other treatment required prior to the sale of materials to recyclers; or the provision of incentives, subsidies, infrastructure and/or information to consumers, collectors and/or processors; so as to increase the supply of recyclables.
-Typically, EPR fees cover the collection, sorting and treatment costs of separately collected waste management minus the revenues from recovered material sales (thus the full net cost).